The Framework

 Maximum 3% daily loss cap

-If floating + realized losses reach 3% in a single day, all positions are closed and no new trades are opened.
+If floating + realized losses reach 3% in a single day, all positions are closed and no new trades opened.

 Move to breakeven at 1R profit